import pandas as pd

 .

 Logically, row indexes should uniquely identify a row.
 (Python does not actually enforce this, but duplicate indexes can cause performance problems.
 More importantly, they don’t make sense.)
-Back in chapter three, we used person
+Back in the DataFrames chapter, we used person

 as the row index in the small extract from this data set that we examined.
 In this not-yet-cleaned-up data set it’s called pernum